Unforgiven (2000): Preliminary matches

 Next was a steel cage match for the WWF Tag Team Championship.
 Edge and Christian defended the title against The Hardy Boyz (Matt Hardy and Jeff Hardy).
 To win, both members of a team had to escape the cage.
 As the match started, the two teams attacked each other until Jeff fell out of the cage.
-Matt was left alone and needed to escape the cage or pin anyone of Edge and Christian to win the match.
+Matt was left alone and needed to escape the cage or pin either Edge or Christian to win the match.
 Edge and Christian took advantage of the situation and double-teamed Matt.
 Jeff tried to re-enter the cage but Christian knocked him out of the cage.
 Jeff knocked out the official outside the ring and took the key to the cage door and entered the cage but as he tried to enter the ring, Edge and Christian smashed his head with the cage.
 Edge took the key to the cage and dropped it under his tights.
 Matt started bleeding until Edge and Christian tried to hit Matt a Double chair shot but Matt avoided and hit a Double clothesline on Edge and Christian.
 Matt tried to take advantage by attempting to escape the cage.
 However, he was pulled back into the ring by Edge and Christian.
 Jeff grabbed a ladder and threw it on Christian, who was knocked off with the cage outside the ring.
 Jeff jumped onto the top of the cage through the ladder and delivered a Whisper in the Wind on both Edge and Matt from the top of the cage.
 Christian tried to climb the ladder but the Hardy Boyz' valet Lita delivered a Hurricanrana on Christian from the top of the ladder.
 Edge recovered and tried to escape the steel cage but Hardy Boyz hit him a Con-chair-to on the top of the cage, knocking him down on the mat.
 Hardy Boyz escaped the cage to win the Tag Team Championship.